Agnogh/math-for-kids/README.md

   - Removed horizontal scrolling on Welcome, Gameplay and Leaderboard pages by tightening layout and adding targeted media queries.
   - Adjusted button sizing, spacing and font scaling across multiple breakpoints (phones, tablets, desktops) to avoid oversized or misaligned UI.
   - Fixed the gap at the bottom of the number grid and changed circular buttons into “egg shaped” variants on extreme aspect ratios while keeping them readable.
-  - Improved scaling and alignment of the social media icons and leaderbord footer across devices.
+  - Improved scaling and alignment of the social media icons and leaderboard footer across devices.

 - **5.2.4.
 Navigation & accessibility**
   - Updated links so the Welcome page is the landing page, while the Gameplay page and Leaderboard behave consistently (leaderboard and welcome links open in new tabs where appropriate).